aymanalhattami/log-request-response/README.md

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/aymanalhattami/log-request-response.svg?style=flat-square)](https://packagist.org/packages/aymanalhattami/log-request-response)
 [![Total Downloads](https://img.shields.io/packagist/dt/aymanalhattami/log-request-response.svg?style=flat-square)](https://packagist.org/packages/aymanalhattami/log-request-response)

-Log Request, response, headers, method, ip, duration between request and response, request start time, request end time
+Log request, response, headers, method, IP address and URL

+> **_NOTE:_**
+Logs can be invaluable for debugging issues.
+By reviewing the request and response data, developers can trace what data was sent and received, and identify where things may have gone wrong

+* Sensitive information such as password can be excluded from logs
+* Useful for logging APIs requests and responses

 ## Installation